• Mon. Dec 23rd, 2024

 DASHCAM FOOTAGE

 The rate of successful court appeals by drivers against fines remains high and on many occasions, drivers have successfully supplied evidence in the form of footage from dash cams proving this.
 Several drivers have successfully proved that some of the mobile vans have recorded alledged violations whilst hidden from view and some of the cases heard also proved that some of the automatic cameras were defective.
 In response, authorities have now implemented tighter regulations to bolster camera legitimacy, but the mobile van operators, who are civilian third-party contractors are still being found wanting.
 Government authorities are also now actively trying to hurry through legislation trying and ban dash cam footage as legitimate evidence in a court of law.
-Drivers on the other hand, are installing Waze, a GPS navigation smartphone application that reveals traffic camera locations in Cyprus.
+Drivers on the other hand, are installing Waze a GPS navigation smartphone application that reveals traffic camera locations in Cyprus.
 Whilst this is not illegal, using a mobile device whilst driving is and many drivers believe that the recent clampdown on mobile phone usage is directly attributed to Waze usage.

 Traffic Cameras In Cyprus

-MOBILE CAMERA VAN
+A TYPICAL MOBILE CAMERA VAN

 STOP LINE & GREEN ARROW TURN VIOLATIONS